Skip to main content

 • How do you set rental rates? – The company should have strong market knowledge and understanding of the property management market.

-• What are you management fees? – They should be transparent with all their managements fees within their management agreement.
+• What are your management fees? – They should be transparent with all their management fees within their management agreement.
 Understand if they are flat fee or percentage based.

 • How do you handle security deposits? – They should advocate for their client when doing a security deposit claim, while following the governing law of Florida.